Job fraud

 Job fraud is fraudulent or deceptive activity or representation on the part of an employee or prospective employee toward an employer.
 It is not to be confused with employment fraud, where an employer scams job seekers or fails to pay wages for work performed.
 There are several types of job frauds that employees or potential employees commit against employers.
 While some may be illegal under jurisdictional laws, others do not violate law but may be held by the employer against the employee or applicant.

 Résumé fraud

 Résumé fraud or application fraud is any act that involves intentionally providing fictitious, exaggerated, or otherwise misleading information on a job application or résumé in hopes of persuading a potential employer to hire an applicant for a job for which they may be unqualified or less qualified than other applicants.

-Effects

-39% of UK organizations have experienced a situation where their vetting procedures have allowed an employee to be hired who was later found to have lied or misrepresented themselves in their application.